palavatv/palava-report/README.md

 sessions.
 It tries to help maintaining interoperability and identify browsers and/or operating systems combinations which are not working.

+Reports are collected about direct connections (PeerConnections) between two participants.
+Multiple reports can be created for rooms with more than two participants.

 ## Data Structure

 Each report represent a failed or successfull connection between two palava